 How long is the House hockey season?

 The House season typically begins at the end of September/early October with evaluations.
-Games begin at the beginning of November.
+Games begin at in late October/early November.
 The season usually concludes at the end of February/early March with playoffs.

 How many days a week will my child have hockey and when?